MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-office-deployment-tool.md

  **Step 3: Validate that the files have been downloaded**

 After running the command, go to the download location you defined in the configuration file and look for an Office folder with the appropriate files in it.
 If you run into problems, make sure you have the newest version of the ODT.
-You can also troubleshoot issues by reviewing the log file in the %temp% directory.
+You can also troubleshoot issues by reviewing the log file in the %temp% folder.

 ## Download the installation files for Microsoft 365 Apps from a local source
 <a name="BKMK_downloadfromlocalsource"> </a>